-Once again please remember that "naturalization" (i.e. possession of a Cayman Islands passport) and/or "residency" does not mean Caymanian Status.
+Once again please remember that 'naturalization' (i.e. possession of a Cayman Islands passport) and/or 'residency' does not mean Caymanian Status.

-Note that persons who are permanent residents WITHOUT rights to work and who are working on a government contract should be marked at choice 2.
+Note that persons who are permanent residents working on a government contract should be marked at choice 2.
+Those persons who are permanent residents WITHOUT rights to work should be marked at choice 4.